 However, there is a third reason why Lean may not be working.

-Too often, companies fail to gather the right information, and therefore, are not able to make informed decisions or apply the best manufacturing solutions that would see their Lean practices succeed.
+Too often, companies fail to gather the right information, and therefore, are not able to make informed decisions or apply the best manufacturing solutions.
 As much as we need to focus on action, we need to have a clear source of knowledge informing our future actions.

 This is an easy fix.